ShubhamMca88/amazon-q-mcp-quickstart-terraform/README.md

-# Amazon Q MCP Server Quick Install (for Intract Agent AI)
+# Amazon Q MCP Server Quick Install (for Intract Agent AI)- terraform

 This project helps you quickly set up an AWS EC2 server with Amazon Q MCP, using Terraform.
 It is ready for Intract Agent AI or similar tools.
 You get a working server in minutes.